Are you disposing of your confidential material responsibly?

 You may think the likelihood of a rubbish removal company mishandling your confidential information is low.
 However, while the vast majority of rubbish removal companies are legitimate businesses more than able to dispose of non-confidential waste, they are unlikely to have in-depth knowledge about data security.
 Unfortunately, there are also unaccredited companies or individuals out there looking to take advantage of unsuspecting customers.
 They do this through the means of theft, reselling waste goods, or even fly-tipping.

-Last year, local authorities in England alone dealt with 1,072,000 fly-tipping incidents – an increase of 8% from the year before.
+In 2024/2025, local authorities in England alone dealt with 1.26 million fly-tipping incidents.
 There are almost always direct victims of this crime.

 All too often, individuals put their faith and trust in bogus rubbish removal companies.
-These companies promise to dispose of materials responsibly for a seemingly very reasonable fee.
-Unfortunately, these criminal organisations can end up dumping your waste at the side of the road or on privately-owned land, all while benefitting financially.
-If you do fall victim to these organisations, you do not want your confidential information involved.
+These companies promise to dispose of confidential paperwork responsibly for a seemingly very reasonable fee.
+Unfortunately, these criminal organisations can end up dumping your waste at the side of the road or on privately-owned land, all while benefiting financially.
+If you do fall victim to these organisations, you do not want your sensitive information involved.
 With materials just carelessly left in open areas without protection, this could potentially expose unknowing victims to further crimes such as identity theft.

-Fly-tipping victims include businesses too.
-The Department for Environment, Food and Rural Affair’s recent release on Fly-Tipping Statistics for England, 2018/19 shows that 7% of recorded incidents involved commercial waste.
+Fly-tipping victims include businesses, too.
+DEFRA’s Fly Tipping Statistics for England, 2024/25 shows that there were 69,000 fly-tipping incidents involving commercial waste, which account for around 6% of total incidents.
 Sensitive commercial documents in the wrong hands could damage a brand’s reputation irreparably.

 With fly-tipping on the rise, it’s more important than ever to make sure the company you are using to dispose of any form of waste is reputable, and the best way to verify this is by looking at the company’s certifications.
-For confidential information, it’s crucial to choose a company that will operate with data security in mind.
-Not just a rubbish removal service.
+For the disposal of confidential information, it’s crucial to choose a company that will operate with data security in mind – not just a rubbish removal service.
+Every reputable waste company will also provide a Waste Transfer Note for each collection.

-It may be tempting to use a removal and storage company to house and eventually destroy your confidential information, but out of sight should not mean out of mind.
+It may be tempting to use a removal and storage company to house and eventually dispose of confidential documents, but out of sight should not mean out of mind.

 While storage companies do usually have access controls, CCTV, and some may even provide a shredding service, often they will not have the accreditations to destroy confidential waste in line with EN 15713 standards.